Yucamane: Petrology

 Yucamane has erupted andesite, basaltic andesite, trachyandesite and dacite, which define a potassium-rich calc-alkaline suite.
 The andesites make up the bulk of the outcropping edifice.
 These andesitic rocks contain phenocrysts of amphibole, biotite, hornblende, oxides, plagioclase and quartz.
 Calientes has produced a similar rock suite but with a dominance of dacite instead of basaltic andesite and andesite as in Yucamane.
 The magmas formed through the assimilation of crustal material and fractionation of amphibole.
+Arsenic in volcanic rocks causes water pollution in rivers around Yucamane.

 Climate and natural features

 The region has a dry tropical climate, with precipitation on Yucamane amounting to about 200–180 mm/year.
 Most of it falls during the summer months, and the amount of precipitation decreases southwestward towards the coast and away from the mountains.
 After precipitation events the mountain is sometimes covered with snow.
 Because of the scarcity of precipitation, the volcanoes are relatively uneroded.
 Above 4500 m elevation temperatures are almost always freezing, and while at 3800–4500 m elevation daily temperatures can reach 5 C night frosts are normal.

 Vegetation around the volcano includes a humid tundra with overall low vegetation density on its upper slopes, and paramo and montane steppe vegetation east/west and south of the volcano on its lower slopes, respectively.
 Quenoa woods have been observed on its flanks, which are otherwise covered by pastures lower on the volcano.
 The volcano is part of the Vilacota Maure Regional Conservation Area.
 The scorpion species Brachistosternus ninapo is named after the volcano; the term ninapo is a portmanteau of the Quechua word for "fire-spitting mountain".
 This scorpion was discovered on the sides of the volcanoes Yucamane and El Misti.